Analysis of sloppiness in model simulations: unveiling parameter uncertainty when mathematical models are fitted to data: Materials and Methods

-Hence, our comprehensive approach to analyzing model sloppiness does comprise a suitable set of tools to aid understanding of many of nature's systems, ranging from a single cell in the human body \cite{Lawson2018,Johnstone2016} and the myriad of microorganisms found almost everywhere \cite{Villaverde2014,Mouquet2015,Drovandi2011} to large ecosystem networks \cite{Adams2020,Geary2020} and beyond \cite{Sundberg2010,Velten2009}, through the simultaneous usage of experimental data, mathematical models, and computer simulation.
+Hence, given the great flexibility of the techniques discussed here to unveil sensitivities of the model-data fit to changes in parameter values, our comprehensive approach to analyzing model sloppiness does comprise a suitable set of tools to aid understanding of many of nature's systems, ranging from a single cell in the human body \cite{Lawson2018,Johnstone2016} and the myriad of microorganisms found almost everywhere \cite{Villaverde2014,Mouquet2015,Drovandi2011} to large ecosystem networks \cite{Adams2020,Geary2020} and beyond \cite{Sundberg2010,Velten2009}, through the simultaneous usage of experimental data, mathematical models, and computer simulation.